mattermost/mattermost-handbook/operations/messaging-and-math/developer-relations.md

 Some activities that fall under formal Developer Relations:

-* Conference and Meetup Presentations
+* Conference and meetup presentations
 * Podcasts
 * Webinars
 * Content Creation and Distribution